goustoben/gousto-webclient/detailed-setup.md

 8. Check that the app behaves the same

 *After* the merge into `develop`, add the commit's hash into `.git-blame-ignore-revs` so that the bulk change doesn't show up in people's `git blame` invocations.
 Unfortunately it requires two merges, because we haven't invented self-referencing commits yet.

+## Coding practices

+### Structure of the Redux state

+Due to the custom implementation of serializing the state for passing from the server-rendering process to the browser's execution context (see `src/src/utils/encodeDecodeState.js`), values of only the following types are allowed in the Redux store's state:

+- plain JavaScript values (`undefined`, `number`, `boolean`, `Array`, `Object` including `null`);
+- `Immutable.List`, `Immutable.Map`, `Immutable.OrderedMap`

+The values inside collections should follow these restrictions, recursively.